 Coby Karl, Head Coach

-Coby Karl enters his second season as head coach of the South Bay Lakers in 2017-18.
+Coby Karl enters his third season as head coach of the South Bay Lakers in 2018-19.

 Karl found great success during his first season leading the team.
 He helped guide the Lakers to their first Pacific Division title with a record of 34-16, second best in team history, and was even named head coach of the Western Conference All Star Team.
 Karl guided the Lakers to a 24-6 start to the year, which is tied for the best 30-game start to a season in G League history.
 In his first year, he helped develop three NBA Gatorade Call-Ups, David Nwaba (twice) and Justin Harper, and helped with the development of Los Angeles Lakers center Ivica Zubac.